 The Dictionary of Lost Words by Pip Williams

 I knew I’d enjoy reading Pip Williams’ debut novel after hearing an interview with her on The Book Show in April 2020.
 It follows the life of Esme, a curious and intelligent girl raised by her widowed father.
 And the history of the first Oxford English Dictionary, compiled by her father and fellow lexicographers in a backyard Scriptorium at the turn of the twentieth century.
-As a child, Esme sits under the sorting table in the Scriptorium and one day finds a slip containing the word, “bondmaid“.
+As a child, Esme sits under the sorting table in the Scriptorium and one day finds a slip containing the word “bondmaid“.
 Esme collects other lost and discarded words.
 And as she grows into adulthood and meets suffragettes, Esme realises definitions relating to women’s experiences have gone unrecorded in the male-biased dictionary.
 I’ve blogged about books that made me cry, and The Dictionary of Lost Words is one to add to my list.
 It’s so much more than the story of the Oxford Dictionary.
-I didn’t want to reach the end, and when I did, I wanted to know how the lives of the characters had played out beyond the book.
+I didn’t want to reach the end, and when I did, I wanted to know how the lives of her characters had played out beyond the book.

 Tell Me Why by Archie Roach

-Another thoughtful gift from my son, Archie Roach’s memoir is an emotional tale of discrimination, redemption and love, by one of Australia’s most respected and beloved Indigenous musicians.
+Another thoughtful gift from my son, Archie Roach’s memoir is an emotional tale of discrimination, redemption and love by one of Australia’s most respected and beloved Indigenous musicians.
 Archie’s story is typical of the Stolen Generation, forcibly removed from his parents and community and fostered separately from his siblings as a four-year-old.
 Archie grew up thinking he was Archie Cox.
-And then one day at high school, Archibald William Roach was summoned to the principal’s office to receive a letter from the sister he didn’t know he had with news the mother he couldn’t remember had passed away.
+And then, one day at high school, Archibald William Roach was summoned to the principal’s office to receive a letter from the sister he didn’t know he had with news the mother he couldn’t remember had passed away.
 Drink and drugs almost ruined Archie’s life, but family and music saved him.
 Archie’s could be a bitter tale.
 However, he recounts it matter-of-factly and with love.
 Tell My Why was one book I did not juggle and which I looked forward to reading every night.

 As I commented last year, books bring so much joy to my life.
 I love giving them as gifts, I love receiving them, and I love reading them.
-2020 wasn’t a good year for the wider world.
+Unfortunately, 2020 wasn’t a good year for the wider world.
 But I read sixteen good books and was gifted a fine selection of new ones in my Santa sack and under the Xmas tree.